devlooped/SponsorLink/readme.md

 ## Integrating via NuGet for .NET

-The reference implementation .NET global tool, `dotnet-sponsors`, provides generic manifest discovery and sync capabilities, but the actual check from within a library or tool is left to the author.
+The reference implementation .NET global tool, `dotnet-sponsor`, provides generic manifest discovery and sync capabilities, but the actual check from within a library or tool is left to the author.